 You are responsible for providing us with the accurate name and account number for wire transfers, and we are responsible for transmitting money to the account number you provided.

-When you provide us with a name and account number in order for us to process a wire transfer, we may make payment solely on the basis of the account number, even if the account number identifies a person different from the beneficiary so named.
+When you provide us with a name and account number for us to process a wire transfer, we may make payment solely on the basis of the account number, even if the account number identifies a person different from the beneficiary so named.
 We or an intermediary bank may send a wire transfer to an intermediary bank or beneficiary's/designated recipient's bank based solely on the bank identifying number, even if the payment order indicates a different name.
 You should be very careful when providing the account number for a wire transfer.

 If you have provided us with the wrong account number, there may be no way to correct the error or retrieve the funds.
 You agree that you will pay the amount of a wire transfer even in such circumstances.
 You are responsible for any losses resulting from an incorrect account number or your misidentification of the beneficiary/designated recipient.